certbot/certbot/docs/using.rst

            esac
    done

-More information about renewal hooks can be found by running ``certbot --help renew``.
+More information about hooks can be found by running ``certbot --help renew``.

 If you're sure that this command executes successfully without human